nathania-haryanto/ng-adv/Demos/07-Reusability/readme.md

 # Reusability

 - Angular Libraries
-- Implementing Libraries using Nx
-- Implementing WebComponents using Angular Elements
+- Publish and Comsume Package from GitHub
 - Understanding and Implementing Schematics
+- Nx (Optional)